Home

 Friedrichshafen - Zürich

-Our flight from Zurich departs on Saturday at 10:50.
-During the planning, we overlooked that the ferry to Romanshorn on Saturdays doesn't leave until 7:20.
-So, we're heading out on Friday afternoon instead and staying overnight near the airport.
-At least this way, we are able to watch the entire opening ceremony of the Olympic Games on TV, and tomorrow we'll only have to travel 1 km to the airport.
+Our flight from Zürich will depart on Saturday at 10:50.
+During our planning we had overlooked that - on saturdays - the ferry to Romanshorn doesn't leave until 7:20.
+Therefore we're already leaving on Friday afternoon with an overnight stay near the airport.
+This has the additional advantage that we can watch the entire opening ceremony of the Olympic Games on TV, since tomorrow we only have to go 1 km to the airport.

 Flight Zürich - Istanbul - Delhi - Srinagar

-The onward flight to Srinagar departs from the same terminal, and we almost managed to stay inside the building.
-That is, until someone directed us to a door leading outside as we were searching for the connecting flight.
-Instant climate shock - it feels as if you're being hit with hot, damp towels.
-But it's just the 29°C temperature combined with 100% humidity.
-For those of us wearing glasses, the immediate effect is a completely fogged-up view.
-Dutifully, we queue up again at the entrance door for passport control and, after fifteen minutes, are back in air-conditioned comfort.
+The connecting flight to Srinagar departs from the same terminal, and we almost managed to stay inside the building.
+That is, until someone directed us to a door leading outside for the transfer flight.
+Instant climate shock - it feels as if you're being hit with hot, wet towels.
+But it's just the 29°C temperature and 100% humidity.
+For people wearing glasses, of course, the entire view fogs up immediately.
+We patiently queue once again at the entrance security check and, after fifteen minutes, are back in the air conditioning.
 About two hours later, the check-in counter finally opens.
-A short flight follows, featuring a frantic breakfast onboard, as the descent begins almost as soon as we reach cruising altitude.
+What follows is a short flight with a hectic breakfast on board, because shortly after reaching cruising altitude, the descent for landing already begins.

-At Srinagar Airport, a driver sent by our trekking agency picks us up and takes us to a houseboat - or rather, to the pier on the opposite side.
-The houseboat package includes a tranquil crossing on a shikara.
-The houseboat itself is very luxurious: we have two bedrooms, a dining room, a living room, and a charming little "terrace" at the back of the boat.
-Dinner and breakfast are served onboard.
+At Srinagar airport, we are picked up by a driver on behalf of our trekking agency and taken to the houseboat - or rather, to the little jetty opposite it, because included in the price of the houseboat is also the leisurely lake crossing by shikara.
+The houseboat is very luxurious: we have two bedrooms, a dining room, a lounge, and a lovely little "terrace" at the end of the boat.
+Dinner and breakfast are served on board.

 Srinagar: Shikara to the house boat